mapzen/documentation/src-tangram-new/editing-basemaps.md

         ...
 ```

-Copy the entire "roads" layer into a new document in an editor somewhere – it could be Tangram Play, or the text editor of your choice.
-Tangram Play has a "select similar" feature, accessed by pressing `control-D`, which will find the next instance of the selected text and add to the selection.
-This allows you to edit in multiple places at once, which comes in handy for the next step.
+Copy the entire "roads" layer into a new document in an editor somewhere.
+If your editor allows you to edit in multiple places at once (such as Sublime Text, with its Command+D "Quick Add Next" option), that feature will come in handy for the next step.

-We want to delete any branch which doesn't end with a `lines: color:` – so all of the `filter` declarations, and those `width` declarations, even the `outline` declarations: all of those and their descendants can be deleted.
+We want to delete any branch which doesn't end with a `lines: color:` – so all of the `filter` declarations, and those `width` declarations, any other draw style blocks like `polygon` or `point`, and even the `outline` declarations – all of those and their descendants can be deleted.

 So this block: